The C. M. Journal of Market Economics: A Publication for Emerging Scholarship

-The C. M. Journal of Anthropoethics and Economics is a peer-reviewed, x-disciplinary journal dedicated to publishing pioneering research that advances our understanding of the market economy as a complex, human-driven order.
-Grounded in the theoretical framework of anthropoethical economics, the Journal provides an international forum for original scholarship that explores the dynamic, knowledge-generating properties of the entrepreneurial market process and its relationship to the broader institutional and cultural context.
+The C. M. Journal of Praxeonomy and Economics is cross-disciplinary journal dedicated to publishing research that pioneers our understanding of the market economy as a complex, human-driven order.
+Grounded in the theoretical framework of praxeonomy, the Journal provides an global forum for original scholarship that explores the dynamic, knowledge-generating properties of the entrepreneurial market process and its relationship to the broader institutional and cultural context.
 The Journal seeks to promote a productive cross-fertilization of ideas among economists, political scientists, legal theorists, historians, philosophers, and other scholars interested in advancing a realistic and multi-faceted science of market phenomena.
-The Journal welcomes submissions from a wide range of methodological perspectives, including theoretical, empirical, and normative approaches, as well as historically oriented works that situate the anthropoethical tradition within the broader evolution of economic and social thought.
 Exceptional capstones produced by students in the Menger Academy's diploma program will be considered for publication.

 Scope